Important Insurance Related Provisions within Commercial Contracts

 KMRD Partners Wins Award Honoring Ethics in the Workplace

-Here’s what you – and your attorney – should know about commercial lease insurance provisions:
+Here’s what you – and your attorney – should know about your contract insurance provisions:

 1. Spell out who is responsible for insuring what – Well written insurance provisions in contracts will clearly define each party’s insurance obligation.
 Too often, this language is written by an attorney who is not familiar with insurance terms creating vagueness and misunderstandings.
 For example, a lease could read as follows: “Tenant is responsible for insuring their personal property and leasehold improvements….
 The Landlord is responsible for insuring the building….”
 In this case, your insurance representative should review and assist in making sure the language to ensure your policy will respond as it should.